PaulRivaud/mthomson-2018-winter-term/README.md

 </pre></code>

 * __Row normalization:__

-Row normalization aims at correcting expression level differences found between genes: genes that correlate (up-regulated/down-regulated for the same cells) can have different different expression levels (low counts vs high counts).
+Row normalization aims at correcting expression level differences found between genes (distribution spread).
 To row-normalize, divide each row (gene) of the matrix by its standard deviation.
 After doing so, all standard deviations equal to one.
-You can say that the gene expression levels have been "aligned".

-Before normalization: Similar distributions of three genes with different means.
+Before normalization: Three genes with different means and standard deviations:

 ![alt text](https://github.com/PaulRivaud/mthomson-2018-winter-term/blob/master/rsc/distributions.png)